w3f/polkadot-wiki/docs/general/polkadot-direction.md

 [RFC-0010](https://github.com/polkadot-fellows/RFCs/pull/10) and
 [RFC-0015](https://github.com/polkadot-fellows/RFCs/pull/17/files).

-## From Chain- to Application-centricity
+## From Chain-centricity to Application-centricity

 Polkadot 1.0 was a chain-centric paradigm consisting of isolated chains able to exchange messages.
 This was not fundamentally different from having completely different chains connected to bridges,